A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Introduction

-Motivated by these challenges, we propose LMCD (\textbf{L}anguage \textbf{M}odels as Zeroshot \textbf{C}ognitive \textbf{D}iagnosis Learners), a novel framework that leverages large language models to address exercise-cold and domain-cold scenarios—the most prevalent challenges in online education environments.
+Motivated by these challenges, we propose LMCD, a novel framework that leverages LLMs to address exercise cold-start and domain cold-start scenarios—the most prevalent challenges in online education environments.
 Specifically, the proposed LMCD operates in two primary phases: (1) \textbf{Knowledge Diffusion}, where LLMs generate enriched contents of exercises and KCs, creating stronger semantic links; and (2) \textbf{Semantic-Cognitive Fusion}, where we combine original exercise text with generated content and student-specific tokens as input to an LLM, using causal attention to create comprehensive representations that fuse semantic space with cognitive states.
-Finally, we align these representations with conventional CDM parameters, modeling discrimination, and relative difficulty (\textit{how challenging each exercise is for each specific student}) rather than absolute difficulty, enabling more precise prediction of student performance.
+Finally, we align these representations with conventional CDM parameters, modeling discrimination, and relative difficulty rather than absolute difficulty, enabling more precise prediction of student performance.

 The major contributions of our work are as follows: